bedrockio/model/README.md

 ### Delete Hooks

 Delete hooks are a powerful way to define what actions are taken on document deletion.
-They are defined in the `delete` field of the model definition file:
+They are defined in the `onDelete` field of the model definition file:

 ```json
 // user.json